 The really big threat that we see on most of these cases is the threat of wage garnishment.
 If you haven’t read it elsewhere on this site, wage garnishment for credit card debt is not legal in Pennsylvania in most instances (it is a possibility where a valid out of state judgment is properly transferred into PA).
 A debt collector cannot even make a threat of wage garnishment as it violates the fair debt collection laws.
 (Pennsylvania is one of only 4 states that outlaws wage garnishment for credit card cases).
 If you have received such a threat, please contact our office for a free, no obligation consultation at your first opportunity.
 We can discuss your rights and see if the collection agency has violated them.

 As far as selling a house?
-I just do not believe that can occur except under an exceptional circumstance. ( please note that nothing can be sold, executed on or levied until the collector sues you and wins…and if you hire a good consumer attorney that likely is not going to happen).
-The average credit card case that I see is for a debt of between $5000 and $10000.
+We just do not believe that can occur except under an exceptional circumstance. ( please note that nothing can be sold, executed on or levied until the collector sues you and wins…and if you hire a good consumer attorney that likely is not going to happen).
+The average credit card case that we see is for a debt of between $2000 and $10000.
 Even if the credit card company or collection agency wins the case, that simply is not a large enough amount to have your home sold to pay off the judgment.
 (A lien can be placed, though, that would have to be paid upon sale of the house).